-You can add a sub interface on a trunk vNIC, which can then be used by NSX Edge services.
+You can add a sub interface on a trunk vNIC, and use this sub interface in various NSX Edge services.

-VLAN trunk is standard and work with any version of ESXi.
-This is used to bring tagged VLAN traffic into Edge.
+- VLAN trunk is standard and works with any version of ESXi.
+This type of interface is used to bring a tagged VLAN traffic into Edge.

-VXLAN trunk work only with NSX version 6.1.
-This is used to bring VXLAN traffic into Edge.
+- VXLAN trunk works with NSX version 6.1, and later.
+This type of interface is used to bring VXLAN traffic into Edge.

+.
 A sub interface cannot be used for HA or Logical Firewall.
-You can, however, use the IP address of the sub interface in a firewall rule.
+However, you can use the IP address of the sub interface in an edge firewall rule.

-- Select an interface and click the Edit () icon.
+- Select an interface and click the Edit ( or ) icon.

-- In the Edit Edge Interface dialog box, type a name for the interface.
+- In the Edit Edge Interface dialog box, enter a name for the interface.

 - In Type, select Trunk.